 About the GRE® Test

-- The Graduate Record Examinations (GRE), also called the GRE Revised General Test is a standardised test taken by graduate, business school and law school (as of June 2018, 20 law schools accept the GRE) applicants.
+- The Graduate Record Examinations (GRE), also called the GRE Revised General Test is a standardized test taken by graduate, business school and law school (as of June 2018, 20 law schools accept the GRE) applicants.

 - The test measures verbal reasoning, quantitative reasoning, critical thinking, and analytical skills that are not related to any specific fields of study.